 But why?
 Why is Jesus the living bread that came down from Heaven?
 Why is He giving us His flesh to Eat and Blood to drink?
 Why is it necessary to eat His Flesh and Drink His Blood so that we might have eternal life?
 Why is this teaching so central to His ministry that it is recorded in every Gospel and at the conclusion of John 6, the puts His entire ministry on the line?

 The best way to answer these questions is to couch Jesus’ teaching on the Holy Eucharist in what it is; that is, a Passover Meal, but not just any Passover Meal; rather, a Passover Meal that is necessarily and intimately connected to the original Passover Meal in Exodus 12.
 The night before YHWH struck down every firstborn in Egypt He gave the Israelites a command through which they would save themselves from death, but not just any command; rather, a perpetual command that would NEVER END.
-On the tenth month of every year they were commanded to follow a prescribed ritual of procuring and preparing to eat a specific type of lamb, and they were to take some of the blood from that lamb and apply it to the doorpost and lintel of their homes.
+On the tenth month of every year, they were commanded to follow a prescribed ritual of procuring and preparing to eat a specific type of lamb, and they were to take some of the blood from that lamb and apply it to the doorpost and lintel of their homes.
 To this very day, Jews still follow this same Seder Ritual in their Passover Meal to commemorate YHWH delivering them from bondage in Egypt.
 They have never forsaken this perpetual command because they understand that it is central to the Covenant that God made with them through Moses.
-They believe that God will continue to keep His end of promises He made to them, if they continue to do their part.
+They believe that God will continue to keep His end of promises He made to them if they continue to do their part.

-Therefore, being that Exodus 12:24 is a Permanent Law – a Perpetual Command, if Jesus doesn’t fulfill it – if it is not part of His body of work according this His statement in Matthew 5:17, that He came not to abolish the law, but to fulfill it, then He not the Messiah or Lord; rather, He is a liar, a lunatic, and a sadist.
+Therefore, being that Exodus 12:24 is a Permanent Law – a Perpetual Command, if Jesus doesn’t fulfill it – if it is not part of His body of work according to this His statement in Matthew 5:17, that He came not to abolish the law, but to fulfill it, then He not the Messiah or Lord; rather, He is a liar, a lunatic, and a sadist.

 In this regard, Jesus’ institution of the Sacrament of the Holy Eucharist is not just a good and merciful offering to us, rather, it is a necessary teaching of the New Covenant.
-There is no New Covenant if there isn’t a fulfilment of the Six Covenants YHWH that made with/through Adam and Eve, Noah, Abraham, Moses, and David, but most especially the Passover Law established in the Mosaic Covenant, because just as the central event of the Old Testament was the Israelites’ delivery from Egypt, the central event of the New Testament is the Crucifixion and Resurrection of Jesus.
+There is no New Covenant if there isn’t a fulfillment of the Six Covenants YHWH that made with/through Adam and Eve, Noah, Abraham, Moses, and David, but most especially the Passover Law established in the Mosaic Covenant, because just as the central event of the Old Testament was the Israelites’ delivery from Egypt, the central event of the New Testament is the Crucifixion and Resurrection of Jesus.
 Of all the similarities between these two events, the most foundational is that before they both happened God ordered that a Passover Meal, with lamb, bread, and wine as the central entrée, be established perpetually to commemorate them.

 Why this way?
 Is God obsessed with bloodshed, food, and wine?
 Why not a different command to commemorate these events?